AlexanderMath/machine-learning-teaching-material/readme.txt

 This repository will contain code from many of my different projects.
-The projects range from hobbies, teaching to research.
-I will attempt to make IPython Notebooks that explain minimal working ..
+I will use <a href="https://ipython.org/notebook.html" target="_new">IPython Notebook</a> to mix code with some nice mathy explanations.
+The projects will range from re-implementing articles, teaching to research.

-TODO:

-See if I can make readme file a IPython Notebook, and maybe add an example of how minimal working example for each project is.